-The Accounting faculty have identified multiple trends as a result of professional development opportunities taken by the faculty as well as collaborative meetings with local industry partners and the members of the advisory committee.
+The Business Administration faculty have identified multiple trends as a result of professional development opportunities taken by the faculty as well as collaborative meetings with local industry partners and the members of the advisory committee.

-- Soft skills continue to be one of the highest demanded skill sets. - Graduates need to be flexible and adaptive in their everyday work environment - Graduates should be able to collaborate in multiple modalities such as Zoom, Google Meet, and Microsoft Teams - Graduates should have knowledge of accounting software, such as QuickBooks - Graduates should have basic computer skills as well as the ability to learn new software and troubleshooting problem areas. - Need to be autonomous and able to maintain professionalism across a multi-setting environment. - Focus on being customer-centric in a growing competitive environment.
+- Soft skills and employability skills continue to be one of the highest demanded skill sets. - Graduates need to be flexible and adaptive in their everyday work environment - Graduates should be able to collaborate in multiple modalities such as Zoom, Google Meet, and Microsoft Teams - Graduates should have basic computer skills as well as the ability to learn new software and troubleshooting problem areas. - Need to be autonomous and able to maintain professionalism across a multi-setting environment. - Focus on being customer-centric in a growing competitive environment.